 Mouth breathing, sleep-disorder breathing, and snoring can disrupt brain development causing attention, behavior, and learning issues for children.
 An often overlooked group of symptoms associated with childhood airway disorders include bed-wetting, nightmares, sleepwalking, and colic.

 WHAT ARE THE SIGNS AND SYMPTOMS OF PEDIATRIC AIRWAY DISORDERS?

 Becoming airway aware includes monitoring more than just your child's breathing.
 Breathing can impact the way a child eats, behaves, interacts with others, or even sleeps.

-There are over 90 diagnosable sleep disorders.
-One such class of sleep disorders is sleep-disordered breathing (SDB), which can affect kids’ brains, hearts, blood pressure, growth, appetites, tooth, and jaw development.
-It is estimated at 33% of all children have at least one type of sleep disorder.
+Over 90 types of sleep disorders can be diagnosed.
+One of these sleep disorders is sleep-disordered breathing (SDB), which can affect a child's brain, heart, blood pressure, growth, appetite, and teeth and jaw development.
+According to estimates, at least 33% of children suffer from sleep disorders.

 At least 12-14% of children have some form of Sleep Disordered Breathing (SBD), such as snoring or mouth breathing:

 95% of children with Obstructive Sleep Apnea (OSA) are never diagnosed.

 Kids with OSAs are five times more likely to be diagnosed with ADHD.